Overview of Routing Algorithms

 - It specifies the network’s best path to send data packets over the network from source to destination.

 Explain Routing Algorithms

 There are several properties of it, such as:

 - Non-Adaptive routing Algorithms: Non-adaptive algorithm does not match the new route once they decide their route.
 This kind of routing also called static routing.

 This kind of routing further get divided as below:

-- Random walk: As the name suggests it sent node by node over the link.
+- Random walk: As the name suggests, it sent node by node over the link.

-We have three main types of routing algorithms as follows:
+The three main types are as follows:

-If the router gets a better route than the previous one when they update their routing table anytime.
+Suppose the router gets a better route than the previous one when they update their routing table anytime.
 This decision is taken every time based upon no hopes, packet queue length and time delay.